Computational relative entropy: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Milán Mosonyi for helpful input about the achievability of Rényi relative entropies with likelihood ratio tests.
 Further thanks goes to Ludovico Lami, Bartosz Regula, Mario Berta and Christoph Hirche for helpful discussions the Beyond IID conference 2025.
 We would also like to thank Greg White for insightful discussions about Choi states.
-This project has been funded by the BMFTR (QR.N, DAQC, MuniQC-Atoms, Hybrid++), the BMWK (EniQmA), the Munich Quantum Valley (K-8), the Clusters of Excellence (ML4Q and MATH+), Berlin Quantum, the QuantERA (HQCC), the Quantum Flagship (Millenion and Pasquans2), and the European Research Council (DebuQC).
+The authors wish to especially thank Rémi Ligez for pointing out the incorrectness of the mathematical justification of our construction in an earlier version of this manuscript.
+This project has been funded by the BMFTR (QR.N, DAQC, QSol, MuniQC-Atoms, Hybrid++), the BMWK (EniQmA), the DFG (SPP 2514), the Munich Quantum Valley (K-8), the Clusters of Excellence (ML4Q and MATH+), Berlin Quantum, the QuantERA (HQCC), the Quantum Flagship (Millenion and Pasquans2), and the European Research Council (DebuQC).

 =\oldaddcontentsline

 \onecolumngrid